bdanklin/remedy/docs/static/API.md

 # Api
-Nostrum includes a complete implementation of the endpoints supported by Discord's API.
+Remedy includes a complete implementation of the endpoints supported by Discord's API.
 Method names are copied closely from the documentation to eliminate any confusion about what a method does, as well as allow users to easily lookup the endpoints in the official API documentation.

-For a full listing of method definitions, please see `Nostrum.Api`
+For a full listing of method definitions, please see `Remedy.Api`

 ## What does the '!' mean?
 (soon™) All methods have a `banged` version of themselves.
 This is a common Elixir